 To begin with, Midge Ure sings the chorus in front of Stephansdom cathedral (pictured above), its multicoloured roof obscured by snow.

-After a brief shot of what might be a crypt in the Zentralfriedhof cemetery, we have band members emerging from the Michaelerplatz entrance to the Hofburg: the smaller gateway to the left as you face it on the square outside:
+Then we have band members emerging from the Michaelerplatz entrance to the Hofburg: the smaller gateway to the left as you face it on the square outside…

 Two statues flank Ultravox.
 One shows Hercules killing the hydra, the other has him saving Hesione from a sea monster.